Fitting a manifold of large reach to noisy data: Concluding remarks

 \section{Concluding remarks}

 We have studied the problem of reconstructing a compact embedded $d$ dimensional $C^2$ submanifold $\MM$ of $\R^n$ from random samples.
-These random samples are obtained from sampling the manifold independently and identically at random from some density $\mu$ and adding Gaussian noise having a spherically symmetric distribution where the standard deviation of any component is $\sigma.$ In the present paper, we developed an algorithm that uses $O(\sigma^{-d-4})$ samples and produces a manifold $\MM_o$ whose reach is no more than $Cd^6$ times the reach of $\MM$ and whose Hausdorff distance to $\MM$ is at most $\frac{Cd\sigma^2}{\tau}.$
+These random samples are obtained from sampling the manifold independently and identically at random from some density $\mu$ and adding Gaussian noise having a spherically symmetric distribution where the standard deviation of any component is $\sigma.$ If that the noise is smaller than a parameter specified in (\ref{eq:sigma-May}), we developed an algorithm that uses $O(\sigma^{-d-4})$ samples and produces a manifold $\MM_o$ whose reach is no more than $Cd^6$ times the reach of $\MM$ and whose Hausdorff distance to $\MM$ is at most $\frac{Cd\sigma^2}{\tau}.$ If $n\sigma^2 > c\tau^2$, our bounds imply that the number of samples used is $O(\sigma^{-d - 2})$, which is optimal in the case when $d= 0,$ and the manifold is a point.